kwakobo/ScholarCloud/doc/sprint3/Refactor/042317-taylor-quinn.md

-- Refactoring `src/include/authorlist.js'
+- Refactoring `src/authorlist.html'
-- Authorlist.js had a function that wasn't broken up well for testing, refactored the function into spilt parts to have more specific test functionality
+- Authorlist.html had multiple functions in the actual code that were located in authorlist.js, so it was a stove pipe.
+Deleted these identical functions to save space.